EQuimper/twitter-clone-with-graphql-reactnative/README.md

 ### What is this ?

-This is a simple Youtube tutorial where we go over some of new tech.
-The end product is to build a Twitter kind of clone where we have real time update.
+This is a simple Youtube tutorial where we go over some new tech.
+The end product is to build a Twitter kind of clone where we have real time updates.

 [End Product Intro Video](https://youtu.be/U9OfNJ9Ia70)

-### Pre-Requis
+### Prerequisite

 - Installation of Mongodb, ReactNative and Nodejs
 - Understanding of Mongodb, Nodejs, ReactNative and a bit of Graphql
 - Know what is websocket
-- Be patient we me ;)
+- Be patient with me ;)

 ## Part 1